-- f) A drop of any number of grid positions at the driver's next race.
-If such a penalty is imposed for a race where grid positions were determined following split qualifying sessions, and cars are arranged on each side of the grid accordingly, the number of grid places a driver will drop on his side of the grid will be divided by two (rounded up if necessary). - g) Exclusion from the results.

-- h) Suspension from the driver's next Event. - i) Monetary fine. - j) A drop in place in the classification of the Competition. - 15.4 Should the Stewards decide to impose either of the penalties under Article 15.3a) or b), the following procedure will be followed: - a) The Stewards will give notification of the penalty which has been imposed to the competitor concerned and, where possible, will ensure that this information is also displayed on the timing monitors. - b) From the time the stewards' decision is notified on the timing monitors the relevant driver may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 15.3b), proceeding to the designated area at pit out where he shall remain for the period of the time penalty.
+- arranged on each side of the grid accordingly, the number of grid places a driver will drop on his side of the grid will be divided by two (rounded up if necessary). - g) Exclusion from the results. - h) Suspension from the driver's next Event. - i) Monetary fine. - j) A drop in place in the classification of the Competition. - 15.4 Should the Stewards decide to impose either of the penalties under Article 15.3a) or b), the following procedure will be followed: - a) The Stewards will give notification of the penalty which has been imposed to the competitor concerned and, where possible, will ensure that this information is also displayed on the timing monitors. - b) From the time the stewards' decision is announced, the relevant driver may cross the Line on the track no more than twice before entering the pit lane and, in the case of a penalty under Article 15.3b), proceeding to the designated area at pit out where he shall remain for the period of the time penalty.

-However, unless the driver was already in the pit entry for the purpose of serving his penalty, he may not carry out the penalty after the safety car has been deployed.
+However, unless the driver was already in the pit entry for the purpose of serving his penalty, he shall not carry out the penalty after the safety car has been deployed.
 The number of times the driver crosses the Line behind the safety car will be added to the maximum number of times he may cross the Line on the track.

-While a car is stationary in the pit lane as a result of incurring a time penalty it may not be worked on.
+While a car is stationary in the pit lane as a result of incurring a time penalty it must not be worked on.
 However, if the engine stops it may be started after the time penalty period has elapsed.